5 Great Kid-Friendly Hikes Near Las Vegas

 Author Deborah Wall taking a hike near Las Vegas’ Downtown Strip.

-This is usually done as a full-day kayaking or canoe excursion, either guided or self-guided, embarking from the Nevada side of the Colorado River, just below Hoover Dam, and traveling almost 14 miles downstream to Willow Beach, Arizona.
+This is usually done as a full-day kayaking or canoe excursion, either guided or self-guided.
+Embark from the Nevada side of the Colorado River, just below Hoover Dam.
+You’ll traveling almost 14 miles downstream to Willow Beach, Arizona.
 Parents will have to do most of the paddling, but there is a good downstream current with no white water.
 Foot trails beloved by children lead up the side canyons, some of them to hot springs, waterfalls, and sauna caves.

 There are several small beaches in the Lake Mead National Recreation Area that are very popular.
 Bighorn sheep and bald eagles share the habitat with plenty of waterfowl.
-For this trip, even if you have your own watercraft, you will need to sign up with an authorized outfitter through the National Park Service, for transportation through the dam’s security zone down to the launching area.
-Sundays and Mondays offer the most enchanting solitude and silence for those on a guided trip, as on those days no motorized boats or personal watercraft are allowed north of Willow Beach.
+For this trip, even if you have your own watercraft, you will need to sign up with an authorized outfitter through the National Park Service.
+They provide transportation through the dam’s security zone down to the launching area.
+Sundays and Mondays offer the most enchanting solitude and silence for those on a guided trip.
+That’s because on those days, no motorized boats or personal watercraft are allowed north of Willow Beach.

 Note: Restricted access (several park entrances are closed in both states) is designed to reduce crowds and encourage social distancing.
-If you don’t have the beach to yourself, you may need to paddle farther to stop and relax, or have lunch safely — and of course to swim in the chilly, yet refreshing, clear water.
+If you don’t have the beach to yourself, you may need to paddle farther.
+You’re heading for a place to stop and relax, or have lunch safely.
+Followed, of course, by a swim in the chilly, yet refreshing, clear water.

 Tips for Hiking with Kids